Douglas College > Study at Douglas > International students > New & returning students > FAQs

 For more details on PGWP application, please visit the IRCC website.

 90 days prior to the expiry date of your study permit.
+See more details on study permit extension here.

 Final exam schedule is posted on Douglas College website about two months prior to the beginning of the exam period.
 It is usually posted under “Notification” on Douglas College's main website.
 After your last final exam, you are on a break until the beginning of the following semester: you can travel home during this period.